-WHEREAS, individuals with COVID-19 may be asymptomatic, and physical distancing and modified business operations, such as using outdoor spaces and providing curbside pickup, takeout, and delivery, are critical and necessary for safely reopening businesses, preventing or mitigated a future spike in transmission, and helping to ensure the safety and protection of individuals participating in such business operations.
+WHEREAS, San Diego County is still on the state's County Monitoring List; and WHEREAS, individuals with COVID-19 may be asymptomatic, and physical distancing and modified business operations, such as using outdoor spaces and providing curbside pickup, takeout, and delivery, are critical and necessary for safely reopening businesses, preventing or mitigating a future spike in transmission, and helping to ensure the safety and protection of individuals participating in such business operations.
 Many businesses and employers need additional guidance and support in response to stabilizing operations for commercial retail, industrial manufacturing, and logistics businesses.
 Furthermore, the patchwork of constantly evolving plans, health orders, and precautions recommended by health authorities has caused many local businesses and employers in Escondido to experience sudden and unexpected revenue or income loss from temporary business closures and/or modified operations; and